Prevent human immunodeficiency virus (HIV) infection and related illness and death.

 5Centers for Disease Control and Prevention.
 HIV Surveillance Report, 2015; vol. 27. http://www.cdc.gov/hiv/library/reports/hiv-surveillance.html.
 Published November 2016.
 Accessed 04/07/2017.

 6U.S.
 Public Health Service.
-Pre-exposure prophylaxis for the prevention of HIV infection in the United States – 2014: A clinical practice guideline [Internet].
-Atlanta (GA): Centers for Disease Control and Prevention; 2014.
-Available from: http://www.cdc.gov/hiv/pdf/guidelines/PrEPguidelines2014.pdf
+Pre-exposure prophylaxis for the prevention of HIV infection in the United States – 2017 Update: A clinical practice guideline [Internet].
+Atlanta (GA): Centers for Disease Control and Prevention; 2017.
+Available from: https://www.cdc.gov/hiv/pdf/risk/prep/cdc-hiv-prep-guidelines-2017.pdf